GH2user/hass-crypto-icons/README.md

 Some of these have been hand drawn in Inkscape and others are reworked icons.

 Shown in the button are:
-- icon + tag
+- icon + coin tag
-- name
+- coin name
-- value
 -
-To show the icon the TAG is used; eg.  crypto:ada
+To show the icon the coin TAG is used; eg.  crypto:ada

 [//]: # (Start Crypto Icons)